ProgrammingWithCybineer/Project_1_Sharks/README.md

 # Project_1_Sharks

 This is a shark attack database.
 Having User and Admin menu.
-The program connects to HIVE and mySql.
+The program connects to HIVE and mySQL.

 Tech Stacks Used: